Aaron3831/Ruby_Anagram_Antigram/README.md

 ## Specs (include project specs below)
-* _spec 1: Program will take user's input and convert into change_
+* _spec 1: Program will take user's input of two words and check if they are an anagram_
-* _spec 2: Program will tell cashier the amount of quarters first_
+* _spec 2: Program will account for words with upper and lower casing_
-* _spec 3: Program will tell cashier the amount of dimes second._
+* _spec 3: Program will check if word input is also a palindrome_
-* _spec 4: Program will tell cashier the amount of nickels third_
+* _spec 4: Program will determine if an input is a word (must contain a, e, i, o, u or y)_
-* _spec 5: Program will tell cashier the amount of pennies fourth_
+* _spec 5: Program will check if words are antigrams (a word is an antigram of another word if no letter match)_
+* _spec 6: Program will account for multiple words_
+* _spec 7: Program will have working Sinatra code_
 ## Known Bugs

 _No known bugs,_